michalispap/Pong/README.md

 # Pong
-A remake attempt of the well-known arcade game
+A remake attempt of the well-known arcade game.

+Contributors: Filippos Gkotsopoulos